 1. Best island for partying: Koh Rong

 Not too long ago Koh Rong’s only tourist amenities were a handful of bungalows besides miles of dense jungle and gorgeous white sand beaches.

-There's still amazing hiking and trekking on the island in the parts of the jungle that loggers haven't destroyed, but in the last few years dozens of cheap accommodations have been built and the place has become a backpacker Shangri-La.
+It’s still possible to find solitude on some of the more remote parts of the island, but in the last few years dozens of cheap accommodations have been built and the place has become a backpacker Shangri-La.